a2nath/Video-Transcribe/README.md

 ### Increase Robustness and Accuracy (List Supported Sizes)

 Consider using a larger `beam_size` hyper-parameter, which as you may be aware increases the time to complete the transcoding.
-This will probably rectify any issues with spoken languages with an accent that the tiny model stsuggles with.
+This will probably rectify any issues with spoken languages with an accent that the tiny model struggles with.
 To get supported model sizes of faster-whisper issue the command `-s` or `--model_size`.

 ```python
 # Call the faster-whisper API to get supported sizes in that version number